By DTL Staff

 Nathaniel Ropski, a political science instructor at Gannon University in Erie, was inspired by his honorable mention last fall to enter a blizzard of quality maps this spring, which earned him a second place and two honorable mentions in the West/Adult category.

-These repeat honorees got plenty of competition from a wave of newcomers representing high schools such as Abington Heights near Scranton, Fox Chase near Pittsburgh, Indiana Area (Pa.) and St. Joseph’s Prep in Philly.
+These repeat honorees got plenty of competition from a wave of newcomers representing high schools such as Abington Heights near Scranton, Fox Chapel near Pittsburgh, Indiana Area (Pa.) and St. Joseph’s Prep in Philly.
 Abington Heights alone produced 64 maps, crafted by more than 100 students.
 In all, maps came from 29 counties, 21 different high schools and 10 different colleges.

 Mappers showed great creativity, too, drawing district lines based on factors such as watersheds, area codes and millennial population clusters.